Here's How Your Trade Ares Capital Corporation (ARCC) Aggressively Right Now

 Sponsored

+The average price from analysts is $20.87, which is $2.08 above the current price.
 ARCC currently public float of 509.08M and currently shorts hold a 4.38% ratio of that float.
-Today, the average trading volume of ARCC was 2.59M shares.
+Today, the average trading volume of ARCC was 2.61M shares.

 ARCC’s Market Performance